 This course is an introduction to linguistics, the scientific study of language.
-The course has three primary goals: (1) to explain how all languages can be conceived as highly organized systems, the components of which we shall investigate in some depth; (2) to examine how language shapes, and is shaped by, cultural practices; (3) to explore language change.
+The course has three primary goals: (1) to explain how all languages can be conceived as highly organized systems, the components of which we shall investigate in some depth; (2) to examine how language is acquired; (3) to explore how language is stored and processed in the brain.